ksbharaj/meusberger_scraper/README.md

-# meusberger_scraper

-# Python Scripts Repository

-This repository contains Python scripts for various tasks.
+# Automated SCraping from CAD parts from "meusburger.com"

+This repo contains code that uses Chromedriver to scrape sections of Meusberger.com to download 3D CAD (.STP) files related to injection mold tools.
+Please follow the instructions below to tailor it for your usage.

 ## Scripts

+### Step 1: Meusberger_Scraper_v1.py
+This script scrapes data from the Meusberger website.

 ### extract_stp_file.py
 This script extracts data from .stp files.

-### Meusberger_Scraper_v1.py
-This script scrapes data from the Meusberger website.

 ## Usage